DeepuBhasin/Web-Developer-Notes/08 ReactJs/05-React-Redux-And-Middlwares/Examples/06-react-redux-thunk-app/Read.md

 2. Notes application
    1. Constants
    2. Actions and Action Creators
-   3. Store with createStore() and with composeWithDevTools()
+   3. redux-dev-tools with
-   4. redux-dev-tools with
+   4. Store with createStore(), CombineReducer with combineReducer() and React-Devtool with composeWithDevTools()
-   5. Storing data into local storage
+   5. Thunk with applyMiddleware()

 ### 📗Commands
 * To run Project